andrewmarx/paper-template/README.md

 ## Writing the Document

-The paper.md template has two distinct sections.
+The examples have two distinct sections.
 The first is the YAML header, which is used to provide data about the document.
-This includes things like the title, author(s), basic formatting, locations of useful files, etc. The rest of the template is markdown, and is where all of the actual written content of the paper is located.
+This includes things like the title, author(s), basic formatting, locations of useful files, etc. The rest of the examples is markdown, and is where all of the written content of the paper is located.

 ### YAML header